Ocean Action Grant

 What is the Ocean Action Grant?

-The Ocean Action Grant is a microgrant that will provide 150 youth across Canada with funding to lead an individual or collaborative 3-month project that contributes to positive change for the environment.
+The Ocean Action Grant is a microgrant that will provide 150 youth across Canada with up to $3000 in funding to lead an individual or collaborative project that contributes to positive change for the environment.

 Projects must address climate change, plastic & pollution, or overfishing either directly (ex. reducing reliance on single-use plastics, restoring habitats, improving access to sustainable seafood, etc.) or indirectly (ex. encouraging nature connectedness, promoting accessibility & inclusivity in environmental spaces, raising awareness of environmental issues, combating climate anxiety & eco-grief, etc.)